AdilHannaoui/RNA-seq-Analysis/README.md

 </p>

 <p align="justify">
-Functional enrichment analyses reveal that the phospho-null Rpb4-S/T-A mutation induces a significant deregulation of metabolic pathways, with a marked downregulation of processes related to nucleotide biosynthesis (particularly purines and IMP) and an upregulation of pathways associated with amino acid metabolism, such as arginine and glutamine.
-In contrast, the phosphomimetic Rpb4-S/T-D mutation affects reproductive and organic acid biosynthetic processes, while activating pathways involved in amino acid catabolism and protein folding.
-These results indicate that Rpb4 phosphorylation selectively modulates metabolic and cellular stress programs, with distinct effects depending on the type of substitution.
+The functional enrichment analysis, performed on differentially expressed genes meeting both padj < 0.05 and |log2FC| ≥ 1, and restricted to the biological process ontology (GO_ONTOLOGY = "BP") with p‑value < 0.05 and q‑value < 0.05, reveals distinct functional signatures for each mutant.
+* Rpb4‑S/T‑A (phospho‑null)
+  * Strong deregulation of metabolic pathways.
+  * Negative enrichment in nucleotide biosynthesis processes, particularly purines and IMP.
+  * Positive enrichment in amino acid metabolism pathways, including arginine and glutamine.
+    This profile is consistent with a complete loss of phosphorylation‑dependent regulation.

+* Rpb4‑S/T‑D (phosphomimetic)
+  * Alterations in reproductive processes and organic acid biosynthesis.
+  * Activation of pathways related to amino acid catabolism and protein folding responses.
+    These changes suggest partial modulation of Rpb4‑dependent regulatory programs.
 </p>

 ## Conclusions
 <p align="justify">
-The set of transcriptomic analyses demonstrates that Rpb4 phosphorylation plays a functionally relevant role in gene regulation.
-The PCA shows a clear separation among the three conditions, indicating that the phospho-null (S/T-A) and phosphomimetic (S/T-D) mutations generate distinct and reproducible transcriptomic profiles.
-The MA and volcano plots confirm that both mutations induce significant changes in gene expression, with more pronounced effects in the S/T-A strain.
-The heatmap of the most regulated genes reinforces this difference, showing coordinated deregulation in the Alanine mutant and a more conserved pattern in Aspartate.
-Finally, GO analyses reveal that these mutations alter specific metabolic pathways, affecting nucleotide biosynthesis, amino acid metabolism, reproduction, and protein stress response processes.
-Altogether, the data indicate that Rpb4’s ability to be phosphorylated is essential for maintaining the cell’s transcriptomic and functional homeostasis.
+The set of transcriptomic analyses, applying strict filtering and significance criteria (minimum counts, padj < 0.05, |log2FC| ≥ 1), demonstrates that Rpb4 phosphorylation is essential for maintaining transcriptomic homeostasis.
+The PCA reveals globally distinct profiles among WT, S/T‑A, and S/T‑D.
+The MA and volcano plots confirm that both mutations generate significant changes, with stronger effects in the phospho‑null mutant.
+The heatmap of the most regulated genes reinforces this difference, showing coordinated deregulation in S/T‑A and a more conserved pattern in S/T‑D.
+Finally, the GO‑BP enrichment analysis shows that the mutations affect specific metabolic and cellular response pathways, underscoring the functional importance of Rpb4 phosphorylation in gene regulation.
 </p>